Workbench-Build/workbook/docs/index.md

 ### Platform or DIY?

-> For now we're starting with Ethereum.
-Can't boil the ocean.
-That being said, the token design process is rather general and can be applied to any blockchain project.
+> TIPS TO DETERMINE IF YOU SHOULD BUILD SOMETHING NEW GO HERE.

-Then once you know what you want, your resources (time/money) and technical ability will determine the tools that are the best fit:
+Then once you know what you want, your resources (time/money) and technical ability will determine the tools that are the best fit.

+If you choose to build your own contracts remember to have a full test suite with 100% test coverage (or close to it) so that your community and/or a profession review team isn't spending time on easily avoidable errors.

+**Questions to ask:**

 - If you want something that works out of the box a social token platform such as CollabLand, Roll, or StakeOnMe might be a good choice.
 While you'll be able create a token in minutes these platforms may charge fees, have proprietary components, and/or limited customization.
 As such you'll likely be tied to the platform so choose wisely.
 - If you want to deploy your own independent token system, but still use a template there's a few other options such as Aragon, Moloch, Liquidity Delegated governance, bonding curves, etc..